Galiusbro/nuahchain-osmo/tests/localosmosis/README.md

 #### Upgrade

-Once the upgrade height is reached, you need to update your `localosmosis` instance to use the new software.
+Once the upgrade height is reached, you need to update your `localnuah` instance to use the new software.

 There are two ways to do this: